 Customer Service & Technical Support

-Reaching National sales staff is easy and painless.
-But as I mentioned above, I didn’t find my discussions with staff to be very informative so far as gathering information goes.
+Reaching National Funding’s sales staff is easy and painless, but I didn’t find my discussions with staff to be very informative so far as gathering information goes.

-The majority of user reviews that address customer service are positive, however, so it’s possible you’ll have a better experience when you’re a paying customer.
+The majority of user reviews that address customer service are positive, however, so you may have a better experience when you’re a paying customer.

 Negative Reviews & Complaints